charan00000/PolicePatrolOptmization/README.md

     - Headings are in degrees (0-360), with 0 = due north, 90 = due east, 180 = due south, and 270 = due west

   - (easiest) use plot() function in main method, and set time_delay keyword parameter = around .01
+      - This way currently doesn't show the underlying map of the earth, making it hard to visualize road routes if you're not familiar with the area.
+You can visualize the graph, without arrows, on the github repository website by opening output_geojson.geojson in order to help.

 basic.geojson is a simple geojson representing a graph that's already in euler circuit form.
 When using it, make sure to set convert_to_graph_road_edges(has_road_names = False), as this graph doesnt have labeled road names.